Amreseacher/Amreseacher/README.md

-- 👋 Hi, I’m PHD Candidate
+- 👋 Hi, I’m a Ph.D.
+Candidate

 - 👨‍🎓 Hi!
 My name is Arunmozhi.
 I was born in Vellore, India and now I’m a Ph.D Candidate in Industrial Engineering from the School of Mechanical Engineering, VIT University in Vellore, India.
 I completed my Master's Degree in Industrial Engineering.